ovcharenkoo/CUDA_FDTD_2D_acoustic_wave_propagation/README.md

   publisher={John Wiley \& Sons}
 }
 ```
-We also thank Armando Espíndola-Carmona from KAUST
+We also thank @armandoespindola from KAUST for sharing his expertise in CUDA programming

 oleg.ovcharenko@kaust.edu.sa